ArtiusAstro/The-Roast-Bible/README.md

-# astro-bible
-P2P string compendium
+P2P string compendium.
+Logic for db and layout.